romshark/demo-event-sourced-monolith/README.md

 # Domain Model

-This demo tries to model a simple domain or order and product stock management.
+This demo tries to model a simple domain of order and product stock management.
 It keeps an inventory of products, allows orders to be placed and makes sure an order can't be placed if not enough stock is available (invariant).
 When an order is either placed or canceled, a confirmation email is sent.